KelvinLinBU/mm-pos/README.md

-# mm-pos
+# pos-mm

-`mm-pos` is an open-source Point of Sale (POS) library built to replace outdated and expensive systems many restaurants still rely on.
+`pos-mm` is an open-source Point of Sale (POS) library built to replace outdated and expensive systems many restaurants still rely on.
 It started as a project for my family-owned restaurant and is designed to provide a modern, flexible, and affordable foundation for handling orders, payments, receipts, tables, inventory, and reports.

 The library focuses on being reusable and framework-agnostic.
 It can be integrated into web applications, desktop software, or custom automation workflows.
-Developers can build complete POS systems on top of `mm-pos` without having to implement the core business logic themselves.
+Developers can build complete POS systems on top of `pos-mm` without having to implement the core business logic themselves.

 ## Features